Chart Color Schemes

 Residential development activity is lower than average in The Coorong according to AreaSearch's national comparison of local real estate markets

 The Coorong has averaged approximately 29 new dwelling approvals annually over the past five financial years, totalling 147 homes.
-As of FY-26 so far, 11 approvals have been recorded.
-On average, 0.4 people per year have moved to the area for each dwelling built between FY-21 and FY-25, indicating that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+As of FY-26 so far, 15 approvals have been recorded.
+On average, about 0.4 people per year have moved to the area for each dwelling built during this period (FY-21 to FY-25), indicating that new supply has kept pace with or exceeded demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
 The average expected construction cost value of new dwellings is $237,000.

-This financial year has also seen $7.8 million in commercial approvals, reflecting the area's primarily residential nature.
-Compared to the Rest of SA, The Coorong has similar development levels per person, maintaining market equilibrium consistent with surrounding areas.
-All new construction in The Coorong has been detached houses, preserving its traditional low density character and appealing to those seeking space, particularly families.
+This financial year has seen $7.8 million in commercial approvals, reflecting the area's primarily residential nature.
+Compared to the Rest of SA, The Coorong maintains similar development levels per person, preserving market equilibrium consistent with surrounding areas.
+All new construction has been detached houses, maintaining the area's traditional low density character and appealing to those seeking family homes with space.

 With around 225 people per dwelling approval, The Coorong exhibits characteristics of a low density area.
-Given stable or declining population forecasts, it may experience less housing pressure, creating favourable conditions for buyers in the future.
+Given stable or declining population forecasts, it may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development